amogh7joshi/farmland-anomalies/README.md

 Once you have acquired the compressed dataset, place it in the `data/` directory and execute the `expand.sh` script.
 To process the dataset, then run the `preprocess.sh` script.
-After that, the dataset can be imported by calling
+After that, the dataset can be imported by calling:

 ```python
 from preprocessing.dataset import AgricultureVisionDataset
 ```

-and you can work with it as follows:
+You can work with it as follows:

 ```python
 dataset = AgricultureVisionDataset()